Request Amicus Assistance

 Whenever possible, and to maximize the effective use of limited resources, the League will collaborate and join with other local agency associations and organizations to achieve mutually desired legal outcomes through the Legal Advocacy Program.

-For additional information about the Program, please contact Corrie Manning, senior deputy general counsel, Alison Leary, deputy general counsel, or Janet Leonard, legal assistant.
+For additional information about the Program, please contact Corrie Manning, senior deputy general counsel, Alison Leary, deputy general counsel, or Janet Leonard, legal services manager.

 Legal Advocacy Committee